torvalds/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The explanations for both the shallow clone and the full clone both retrieve the
-code from the Linux stable git repository.
+code from the GNU/Linux stable git repository.
 That makes things simpler for this
 document's audience, as it allows easy access to both mainline and
 stable/longterm releases.
 This approach has just one downside:

 Changes merged into the mainline repository are only synced to the master branch
-of the Linux stable repository  every few hours.
+of the GNU/Linux stable repository  every few hours.
 This lag most of the time is
 not something to worry about; but in case you really need the latest code, just
 add the mainline repo as additional remote and checkout the code from there::